 Process

-Interviews: I identified engaged Contributors from two key, contrasting markets with the intention of understanding the nature of the ideal Contributors for the data collection across diverse environments.
-Seven Contributors participated in 30 minute semi-structured interviews.
-The interviews focused on their background and experience with Premise, especially in completing POI tasks.
-With participants’ consent, I shared an artifact of their experience with POI tasks—photos they had recently submitted to the Premise app—to prompt more specific recollections.
+• The interviews focused on their background and experience with Premise, especially in completing mapping tasks.
+With participants’ consent, I shared an artifact of their experience with mapping tasks—photos they had recently submitted to the Premise app—to prompt more specific recollections.
 Participants shared their context for completing the task from logistics to decision points and how they felt about the experience.

-Analysis & Synthesis: Two cycles of grounded coding of the interview transcripts and development of an accompanying codebook using MaxQDA informed the analysis and synthesis.
-The analysis also drew on demographics of the participants collected through a survey as part of their Premise account creation.
+• The analysis also drew on demographics of the participants collected through a survey as part of their Premise account creation.

 Findings